vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

 However, we know that the result is $\mathbf{a} - \mathbf{b} = \mathbf{c} = \mathtt{0x0002}$.

-In order to get this result, notice that the operation can be described as follows,
+In order to get this result, notice that the operation can be described as follows:

 $$
 \begin{aligned}